 I know when you think of yoga nobody imagines a brother with a mat.
 Most people think yoga is some hippie fad for people that don’t look like me.
 Unfortunately, I have experienced people looking at me strangely on my way to class.

 My local YMCA offers several classes a week.
 I live just a few blocks away and enjoy the short walk.
 As I leisurely walk down the street with my mat on my shoulder (yes a brother has a yoga mat) people walking by me or in cars look at me strangely.
-They are probably asking themselves is that a Black man with a yoga mat?
-Or why does he have a yoga mat?
-Or is that my cousin?
-Or okay brother, I see you!
+They are probably asking themselves, ‘Is that a Black man with a yoga mat?
+‘Why does he have a yoga mat?’ or ‘Is that my cousin?’

-While I’m not a yoga expert I decided to add yoga to my weekly work out routine because of the benefits.
+Although I’m not a yoga expert, I decided to add yoga to my weekly workout routine because of the benefits.
 The discipline has roots in India and has been around for a few thousand years.
-For men, particularly Black men, there are several pros to incorporating yoga in your daily life including: increasing stamina and balance, adding strength, losing weight, and lowering anxiety among other physical and psychological benefits.
+For men, particularly Black men, there are several pros to incorporating yoga in your daily life, including: increasing stamina and balance, adding strength, losing weight, and lowering anxiety among other physical and psychological benefits.
 Personally, I wanted to work on my flexibility and learn to manage stress.

 Recently, there have been more articles written on Black men and yoga.
 This is important because we can begin to change the narrative within the Black community.
-Enrolling in a yoga class could give you the opportunity to do a few things including dropping a “you know, I’m into yoga” while out socializing; impress at the family reunion because of your weight loss; start something new among your circle of friends; and probably most importantly, live a healthier life.
+Enrolling in a yoga class could give you the opportunity to do a few things, including dropping a “You know, I’m into yoga” while out socializing; impressing at the family reunion because of your weight loss; starting something new among your circle of friends; and probably most important, living a healthier life.